videojs/videojs-flash/CONTRIBUTING.md

 ### Making Changes

-Refer to the [video.js plugin standards][standards] for more detail on best practices and tooling for video.js plugin authorship.
+Refer to the [video.js standards][standards] for more detail on best practices and tooling for video.js plugin/tech authorship.

 When you've made your changes, push your commit(s) to your fork and issue a pull request against the original repository.